letorbi/clawtrainer/README.md

 ## Training methods

+Claw Trainer is useful for all typical training methods and comes with a number of built-in programs.
+The app will guide you through the programs with detailed instructions, using spoken language, pictures and descriptive texts.

 ### Hangboard repeaters

 Training on hangboards means executing sets of short hangs with short rests in between.
 A set may consist of six hangs of seven seconds each, for example, seperated by rests of three seconds each.
 All six repeats are done on the same holds with the same grip type (finger position).
 Such a set is called an *exercise* is Claw Trainer.
 After the exercise, you take a rest for some minutes.
 Then you move on to the next exercise on other holds.
 A complete workout of several exercises is called a *program* in Claw Trainer.